In this article you will learn:

 - How to set up a detailed SPF record

-- Common problems
+- Common issues

 - Frequently Asked Questions

-The SPF record protects e-mails from misuse of the domain name by SPAM mail.
+The SPF record protects emails from misuse of the domain name by SPAM mail.

 A spammer can set the sender address in virtually any way they like.
 However, domains with an SPF record define exactly which servers are allowed to send mail with their address.
-E-mails from other servers are then evaluated by the recipient’s system as SPAM.
+Emails from other servers are then evaluated by the recipient’s system as SPAM.

-Many e-mail service providers automatically classify messages from domains without an SPF record as SPAM or reject them completely.
+Many email service providers automatically classify messages from domains without an SPF record as SPAM, or reject them completely.

-Basic SPF record
+Basic SPF Record

 The basic SPF record only works for emails sent from our system.
-If you have set domain protection with WEDOS Global Protection, or if you also use another e-mail service provider, follow the chapter Detailed SPF record settings.
+If you have set domain protection with WEDOS Global Protection, or if you also use another email service provider, follow the chapter Detailed SPF Record Settings.

 The basic SPF record for WEDOS mailservers is: